 Some airlines offer arrival lounges (particularly at their home airports) where you can freshen up, take a shower and perhaps eat a light snack before leaving the airport.

 Maximising business class: summary

 There are a number of factors when choosing a business class product and taking the flight:

 - Seat configuration, 1-1-1 and 1-2-1 being optimal

 - Fully lie-flat seats (rather than angled-flat or recliner seats)

 - Complimentary limo transfers

 - Quality of airport lounge(s) – including food/drink, ambiance and spa treatments

-- Airport experience – priority check-in, fast-lane security and fast boarding
+- Airport experience – dedicated check-in, fast-lane security and priority boarding

 - On-board service – food, drink, attentiveness – small touches can enhance your trip